a11ce/wargames/riftwar.md

 - Leader: Explained above.
 Maximum 1 per 10 units.
 - Transport: Explained above
-- Armored: The unit is always in cover when fighting at its proficient range
+- Relentless: When moving as a group, pins affect only one unit.
+If a unit is pinned, the reacting unit may fire again.
-- Alert: The unit's firing arc is increased by 90deg
+- AoE: Attacks have an area of effect
-- Relentless: Pins do not prevent movement.
-Wounding a pinned unit still kills it.
+- AP: Attacks ignore armor
-- AP: Negates armor (not cover)
+- Armor: Medium only.
+Takes hits as if heavy.
 - Indirect: Capable of indirect fire
 - Flying: May fly when moving.
 If flying, ignores terrain and structures, but suffers a wound when pinned and is killed if wounded.